SecurityPhoton/gitleaks-precommit/README.md

 ## Installation Windows
 You need have a python3 preinstalled on your system.
 As well you need to have a choco packet manager installed.
-You can just git clone this repo or download files and put the [script file](https://github.com/pontarr/gitleaks-precommit/blob/main/pre-commit-win.py) into your .git/hooks/pre-commit file and [config file](https://raw.githubusercontent.com/pontarr/gitleaks-precommit/main/.gitleaks.toml) into the root of your git repo.
+You can just git clone this repo or download files and put the [script file 1](https://github.com/pontarr/gitleaks-precommit/blob/main/pre-commit-win.py) and [script file 2](https://github.com/pontarr/gitleaks-precommit/blob/main/pre-commit) into your .git/hooks/ folder preserving their names and [config file](https://raw.githubusercontent.com/pontarr/gitleaks-precommit/main/.gitleaks.toml) into the root of your git repo.

 ## Usage